tamirgen/hidow/README.md

 Hidow is a B2C website that was designed to accommodate and to be an eCommerce platform for users who are interested in buying TENS and EMS devices.
 Hidow provides the best-in-class devices and accessories for the devices that can be placed on almost every part of the body for pain relief, muscle stimulation, and recovery from training and injuries.
-The website is very intuitive and provides a seamless customer journey from the page landing to checkout.
+The website is very intuitive and provides a seamless customer journey from the landing page to checkout.
-In addition, the website allows to read and write reviews about selected products that the website admin enables or disables from the app itself or the admin panel.
+In addition, the website allows to read and write reviews about selected products that the website admin enables or disables from the app itself or from the admin panel.

 [Here is a link to the live version of the App](https://hidow.herokuapp.com/)